dcfranca/cashing/README.md

 	hashRing.AddNode("node3")
 ```

-Get the node to store your data
+Get the node to store your data, it returns a pointer to your NodeType

 ```
 	key := "foobar"